DonKamilo00/DonKamilo00.github.io/_pages/about.md

 **Research interest**
 ------
-My research interest lies at intersection of Computer Vision and graphics, I'm especiially interested in but not limited to:
+My research interest lies at intersection of Computer Vision and graphics, I'm especially interested in but not limited to:

 - Machine learning
   - Neural network architectures/learning methods for 3D object understanding